 It's probably also considered the first of the Oddball Stories that we would see throughout this era (although, there's some pretty odd stuff in Time and the Rani, too!).
 It's obvious this story has some very solid camp sensibilities.
 The Doctor tricking the Caretakers with their own manual, for instance, is being played up for laughs.
 Realistically, the Caretakers would just look at the Manual, themselves, rather than follow the Doctor blindly.
 But the writer is having just a bit of fun in that scene and asking us to go along with it.
 But this sort of stuff seemed to outrage quite a few fans.
 Apparently, we had reached a stage in the show where everything had to be taken absolutely seriously all the time.

 Now, before anyone accuses me of hypocrisy, I still recall how much I complained about the campiness of Season Seventeen.
 But I do think there's a big difference, here.
 Seventeen's camp element almost seems to be raging out of control.
 Like we're watching 60s Batman rather than Doctor Who.
 Whereas what we get in the Oddball Stories is definitely a lot more carefully-measured.
 Yes, things do go over-the-top here and there.
 Richard Briers definitely hams things up a bit when he's meant to be possessed by Kroagnon.
 But, by no means is it the sort of awful performance we get by Graham Crowden as Soldeed in Horns of Nimon.
 Or Lewis Fiander as Tryst in Nightmare of Eden.
 There's definitely a lot more restraint at play in Paradise Towers.
-Which keeps the whole tale from descending into a gang of wild actors who are clearly just trying to take the piss out of Doctor Who.
+Which keeps the whole tale from descending into a gang of wild actors who are clearly just trying to take the piss out of the show.

 Personally, I'm fine with Who getting a bit silly now and again.
 I just feel there's a definite limit to how much I'll tolerate.
 I don't feel this particular story goes too far with it.
 Which makes it all quite fun.